cgvispe/demo-pos/README.md

-# Demo POS — Sesami SafePay RC5000 Integration
+# ORCA POS — On-site Recycler Cash Application

+> Sesami SafePay RC5000 Integration

 A full-featured Point of Sale web application with native integration with the **Sesami SafePay RC5000** cash recycler.
 Designed for touch screens on **Linux ARM64 i.MX8 boards** (Yocto), and fully compatible with Windows and macOS for development.